 Why Does My Heat Pump Make a Loud Noise When It Shuts Off?
-Is It Normal?
+4 Reasons

 Heat pumps are not the quietest contraptions.
 They can actually make quite a bit of noise, which is typically harmless.
 If your pump is noisy right after it shuts off, it is likely because of the pressure inside the heat pump.
 Your heat pump may make noises for a while as the pressures equalizes (only to become un-equalized as soon as it turns back on).